Ezekiel 37:1-38:23 ~ James 1:19-2:17 ~ Psalm 117:1-2 ~ Proverbs 28:1

 Psalms - Psalm 117 is the shortest of all the Psalms - and the shortest chapter in the entire Bible.
 This Psalm is said to basically be one long Alleluia. :) Actually verse 1 has a very important message - "Praise the LORD, all you nations.
 Praise him, all you people of the earth."
 This demonstrates that God was very interested in the salvation of the Gentiles and all the nations in the Old Testament.
 And not just in the New Testament as we get to the book of Acts.
 This was part of the plan all along...

 Proverbs - Proverbs 28 verse 1 today teaches us: "The wicked run away when no one is chasing them, but the godly are as bold as lions."
 This can only cause us to ask ourselves - are we running with no one chasing us?
 Or are we bold like lions?

-Do you know the Lord of Hallelujah's?
-Click here and sing Hallelujah forever!
+Do you know God’s Grace?
+Click here and receive His Grace forever!

 Please join us in memorizing and meditating on a verse of Scripture today: "Do not merely listen to the word, and so deceive yourselves.
 Do what it says."
 James 1:22 (NIV)

 Prayer Point: Pray that you do not merely listen to the Word.
 Pray that you do what the Word says!

 Comments from You: What verses or insights stand out to you from today's readings?
 Please post up by clicking on the "Comments" link below!